kapjhanze/minoriot-setup/README.md

 # Minor IoT - Setup

 Use the Azure IoT environment to receive temperature and humidity measurements from a BME280 sensor connected to a Raspberry Pi device.
 All written in Python and easy to use.
+Many thanks to Jorian Woltjer en Aji Rajadurai (SCMI) for writting this new script!

 ## Example